 A Cabin in the Trees

 Kariouk Architects has designed an extraordinary elevated retreat—a “cabin in the sky”—set against the serene backdrop of a lakeside property in Quebec.
 Suspended above the landscape, the structure blends daring design with environmental responsibility, offering a fresh interpretation of cabin living.
 At the core of the project is the innovative use of Cross-Laminated Timber (CLT)—a low-waste, high-performance material that offers both structural integrity and a warm, tactile quality.

-The architects skillfully combine this sustainable material with bold, angular supports, creating a visually striking form that appears to hover lightly above the terrain while firmly anchoring into place.
+The architect of the cabin in the trees skillfully combines this sustainable material with bold, angular supports, creating a visually striking form that appears to hover lightly above the terrain while firmly anchoring in place.
 The cabin’s dramatic elevation not only minimizes its impact on the natural landscape below but also elevates the experience of its occupants—literally and figuratively—offering panoramic views of the lake and treetops, as well as a powerful sense of serenity and escape.

 This architectural feat stands as a testament to Kariouk’s commitment to thoughtful design, where material innovation, environmental sensitivity, and sculptural form come together to create something truly remarkable.
-Living off-grid entirely is possible with passive and active solar accommodations, as well as minimal solar panel and battery requirements.
+Living entirely off-grid is possible with passive and active solar systems, as well as minimal solar panel and battery requirements.
 A high-efficiency wood stove and backup propane heater provide emergency backup if needed, as the site is remote.
 Minimal foundation pads reduce the amount of concrete used for the home’s foundation, thereby enhancing the overall design's sustainable aspects.

 Photos: Kariouk Architects.